sabbaticaldev/index.html/sabbathical/platforms/whatsapp/planning.md

 2. Karma
 3. Event List and RSVP
 4. Creation of events/meetups/hikes with the possibility of donating money to the organizer of the meetup and to the platform
+5. Send invite links to whatsapp groups to users coming from AllForTraveler.com

 ### Technical Implementation Specification for WhatsApp Community Management Bot